tobiaslins/nextjs-typed-api/README.md

 ### 1. Create API Routes

-Define your API handlers using the `createApiHandler` helper:
+Define your API handlers using the `createApiHandler` helper.
+You can use either simple TypeScript types or Zod schemas for validation:

+#### Basic TypeScript Types

 ```typescript
 // src/app/api/users/route.ts